beequeue/rundownd/README.md

 `http://localhost:3000/notify?target=Stage&branch=my_other_branch&project=MyCms&user=jenkins`

 ...taking care to use the group params as defined in the supplied config (this will be `./exampleConfig.js` when using `npm start`

+You can also run `$ gulp demo-notify` in order to simulate traffic based on the exampleConfig.js.
+Data is written to `data/default.json` by default, so you can delete this file if you want to clear the rundown screen.